15 common decorating mistakes and how to fix them!

 INTERIOR DESIGN MISTAKE #2 – Not Considering The Function Of The Room

 Determine the primary function of the room, whether it’s a cozy living area or a functional home office, and let this purpose guide your design choices.
-Select furniture and decor that align with the room’s function to ensure comfort and usability.
-Here are some examples:
+Select furniture and decor that aligns with the room’s function to ensure comfort and usability.

-Creating a Functional Home Office: If your goal is to set up a home office, start by assessing your work habits and requirements.
+If your goal is to set up a home office, start by assessing your work habits and requirements.
 Do you need storage for files and supplies?
 Will you be using a computer, and if so, where will it be placed?
 Will you be meeting clients in this space?

 Once you’ve established the practical needs of your home office, you can choose a suitable desk with enough workspace, seating that promotes productivity, and sufficient storage solutions to keep the area organized.

 Adequate lighting, both ambient and task, is essential to prevent eye strain during long work hours.
+Adding the right paint colors for a calming vibe is another easy way to boost your productivity.

 By designing your home office with functionality in mind, you create an environment that not only looks good but also supports your work efficiency.

 Crafting a Relaxing Bedroom Retreat: In the case of a bedroom, the goal is comfort and relaxation.
-Think about the elements that contribute to a good night’s sleep โ a comfortable mattress, fluffy pillows, and blackout curtains to control light.
+Think about the elements that contribute to a good night’s sleep – a comfortable mattress, fluffy pillows, and blackout curtains to control light.

 If you like to read before bed, ensure that the lighting is suitable for this activity.